Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 • hormonal changes - menopause, pregnancy.

-Susceptibility to the virus is determined by the individual characteristics of the organism.
-Due to the weakness of skin immunity, papillomavirus infection is more susceptible to children and the elderly.
-In addition to these age categories, at risk are lovers of swimming pools, baths, saunas, gyms, people suffering from excessive sweating, as well as workers involved in butchering meat carcasses and working in poultry farms.
+Susceptibility to the virus is determined by the individual characteristics of the body.
+Due to the weakness of skin immunity, children and the elderly are more susceptible to human papillomavirus infection.
+In addition to these age categories, those at risk include lovers of swimming pools, baths, saunas, gyms, people suffering from excessive sweating, as well as workers who cut meat carcasses and workers in poultry factories.

 Types of warts

-Growths are of different types.
+There are different types of growths.
 The localization of the elements and the type of pathogen determine their appearance.
-The most common are simple (vulgar) - they make up about 65-70% of all cases, flat and palmoplantar.
-In total, 8 clinical forms of warts are distinguished.
+The most common are simple (vulgar) - they make up about 65–70% of all cases, flat and palmoplantar.
+In total, there are 8 clinical forms of warts.

-Vulgar or simpleOn the skin of the fingers, palms and back of the hands; occur on the face, head, rarely on the mucous membranes.Usually there are a lot of growths, often merge with each other.
-Elements look like rough knots of a rounded shape.
-The color is usually not changed, sometimes there are gray-yellow shades.
-Among all formations, one is always the largest (maternal wart).
+Vulgar or simpleOn the skin of the fingers, palms and back of the hands; occur on the face, head, rarely on mucous membranes.Usually there are many growths, often merging with each other.
+The elements look like rough, rounded nodules.
+The color is usually unchanged, sometimes there are gray-yellow shades.
+Among all the formations, one is always the largest (maternal wart).
 If it is removed, the rest spontaneously disappear.

-Palmar-plantar deepFormed on the soles and palms.They are painful dense plaques ranging in size from a few millimeters to 3-4 cm in diameter.
-Covered with a heterogeneous stratum corneum, have a yellow-gray color.
+Palmoplantar deepFormed on the soles and palms.They are painful, dense plaques ranging in size from a few millimeters to 3–4 cm in diameter.
+They are covered with a heterogeneous stratum corneum and have a yellow-gray color.

-Flat (youthful)Most often they are formed on the skin of the face, the back of the hands (sometimes under the nails), on the knees, mucous membranes.
-They can occur on the head of the penis, cervical mucosa and rectum.They occur in young people (15–25 years old), diagnosed in 5% of cases.
+Flat (youth)Most often they form on the skin of the face, the back of the hands (sometimes under the nails), on the knees, and mucous membranes.
+They can be found on the head of the penis, the mucous membrane of the cervix and rectum.They occur in young people (15–25 years old) and are diagnosed in 5% of cases.
 They are flat, smooth formations, usually flesh-colored or brownish-pink.
-The shape is often irregular, may be rounded.
+The shape is often irregular and may be round.

-Filiform (acrohods)Mostly on the eyelids, neck, armpits, in the groin area, on the chest.They look like mobile soft papules on a small stalk, the color varies from flesh to yellow-brown.
-At first, they look like a small cone, then they become cylindrical, stretched out.
-Often occurs in the elderly.
+Filamentous (acromoves)Mainly on the eyelids, neck, armpits, groin area, chest.They look like moving soft papules on a small leg; the color varies from flesh-colored to yellow-brown.
+At first they look like a small bump, then they take on a cylindrical shape and stretch out.
+Often occurs in older people.

-Affects forearms, elbows and handsThere are people who come into contact with raw meat (sellers, dividers).
+Affects the forearms, elbows and handsHappens to people who come into contact with raw meat (sellers, cutters).
 The formations look like light convex growths, often of a loose consistency.
-Usually painless.
+Typically painless.

-Genital warts, or anogenital wartsThey are formed in the perineum, on the genitals, sometimes on the buccal mucosa and tongue, in babies the nasolabial triangle is affected.They have a loose texture and structure in the form of fused slices, because of this they look like a rooster's comb or a head of cauliflower.
+Genital warts, or anogenital wartsThey form in the perineum, on the genitals, sometimes on the mucous membranes of the cheeks and tongue; in children, the nasolabial triangle is affected.They have a loose consistency and a structure in the form of fused lobules, which is why they look like a rooster’s comb or a head of cauliflower.
 They grow on a short stalk and often grow to very large conglomerates.
-They have a flesh tone, but since they are easily injured, they turn red and bleed.
+They have a flesh-colored tint, but since they are easily injured, they turn red and bleed.

-seborrheic keratosisFormed on the face (cheeks, temples), torso.The only type not associated with papillomavirus.
-Occur due to the growth of the surface layer of the epithelium.
-First, brownish spots form, on which nodules form, eventually transforming into hard horny growths of dark color, covered with scales.
+Seborrheic keratosisFormed on the face (cheeks, temples), torso.The only type not associated with the papilloma virus.
+They arise due to the proliferation of the surface layer of the epithelium.
+First, brownish spots form, on which nodules form, which over time transform into hard, dark-colored horny growths covered with scales.

 Photo gallery - what different types of warts look like

-Filiform warts often form in tender places - on the eyelids, underarms, in the groin
+Filiform warts often form in tender places - on the eyelids, armpits, groin

-Flat warts most often form on the face and hands Butcher's warts form on the hands and forearms Mosaic plantar warts are always multiple Warts vulgaris are most common
+Flat warts most often form on the face and hands Butcher's warts form on the hands and forearms Mosaic plantar warts are always multiple in nature Vulgar warts are most common

-Plantar warts can cause significant discomfort Genital warts, a type of viral wart, can become malignant
+Plantar warts can cause significant discomfort.
+Candyloma acuminata is a type of viral wart that can become malignant.

-Why are warts dangerous and should they be treated?
+Why are warts dangerous and do they need to be treated?

-At first glance, warts bring only psychological discomfort as a cosmetic defect.
+At first glance, warts only bring psychological discomfort as a cosmetic defect.
 However, not everything is so harmless.
-With a significant weakening of the immune system, the growths increase in size, new formations appear, they capture more and more areas of healthy skin.
+With a significant weakening of the immune system, the growths increase in size, new formations appear, and they cover larger and larger areas of healthy skin.

 Condylomas in the genital area, in addition to psychological discomfort, lead to problems in intimate relationships.
-Traumatization of formations entails their infection, the appearance of fetid secretions with pain and itching.
-The most unpleasant thing is that warts can become malignant.
+Traumatization of formations entails their infection, the appearance of foul-smelling discharge with pain and itching.
+The most unpleasant thing is that condylomas can become malignant.

-Filiform warts are easily injured, they do not go away on their own, they only need to be removed.
-Great inconvenience is caused by growths in the area of the sole - pain when walking, rapid spread, the possibility of infection.
+Filiform warts are easily injured; they do not go away on their own; they only need to be removed.
+Growths in the sole area cause great inconvenience - pain when walking, rapid spread, and the possibility of infection.

-Warts can be complicated by a bacterial infection when injured
+Warts can be complicated by bacterial infection due to injury

-In the case of restoration of the normal functioning of the immune system, viral warts (common, plantar, flat) may spontaneously disappear.
+If the normal functioning of the immune system is restored, viral warts (common, plantar, flat) may disappear spontaneously.
 For some, this happens six months after their appearance, but most often the process of skin cleansing occurs within two years.
-However, in half of the cases, warts return again, a recurrent course is especially characteristic for the vulgar and plantar types.
+However, in half of the cases, warts return again; a recurrent course is especially typical for the vulgar and plantar types.

-From my own experience, I endured all the "charms" of deep plantar warts.
-And although this trouble happened back in high school, I still remember the terrible discomfort and pain when walking, when the warts began to appear on the pressing areas of the sole.
-Out of childish stupidity, not knowing what kind of misfortune visited me, I tried to pick out warts on my own.
+From my own experience, I experienced all the “delights” of deep plantar warts.
+And although this trouble happened back in my high school years, I still remember the terrible discomfort and pain when walking, when warts began to appear on the pressing areas of the sole.
+Out of childish stupidity, not knowing what kind of misfortune visited me, I tried to pick out the warts myself.
 These experiments ended in bleeding depressions on the feet and very severe pain.
-Such torments, small, but incredibly harmful formations delivered me a whole year.
-But then, literally within a week, one by one, the warts began to seem to be rejected by the skin.
-They simply withered and fell out of their "nests".
-Over time, the small pits left after them disappeared without a trace.
-From the height of my age and experience, I now perfectly understand that a few trips to the dermatologist could easily get rid of such a long torment.
+Such torment, small but incredibly harmful formations, caused me for a whole year.
+But then literally within a week, one by one, the warts began to seem to be rejected by the skin.
+They simply dried up and fell out of their “nests”.
+Over time, the small holes left behind disappeared without a trace.
+From the height of my age and experience, I now understand perfectly well that several trips to the dermatologist could easily relieve such long-term suffering.

-It is possible and necessary to treat warts, especially multiple ones and those located on the face, in the genital area, in places of friction, on the soles.
-To do this, modern dermatology offers many effective ways.
+It is possible and necessary to treat warts, especially multiple ones and those located on the face, in the genital area, in friction areas, on the soles.
+For this, modern dermatology offers many effective methods.

 Video: types of warts, which ones are dangerous

-Treatment of warts is based on the destruction or removal of growths mechanically or through medication.
+Treatment of warts is based on the destruction or removal of growths mechanically or through medications.
 For chemical destruction, drugs can be used - Solcoderm, a patch with cantharidin, 30% salicylic acid or 60% salicylic ointment.
-To prevent the spread of a viral infection to healthy skin, ointments are used - Viferon ointment, Tebrofen, Oxolinic.
+To prevent the spread of viral infection to healthy skin, ointments are used - Viferon ointment, Tebrofenovaya, Oxolinic.

-Patients with reduced immune defenses, those who have warts formed around the genitals or on the oral mucosa, are prescribed a course of treatment:
+Patients with reduced immune defense, those who have warts around the genitals or on the oral mucosa, are prescribed a course of treatment:

 • antiviral agents: